-Cub Scout's name Unit No

-Submitted by Date
+Cub Scout's name Unit No Submitted by Date

-The patch, BSA No. 14235, is availa ble at your local Scout Shop or online at www.scoutshop.org.
+The patch, BSA No. 14235, is available at your local Scout Shop or online at www.scoutshop.org.

 The Award

-y earn the Cub Scout Outdoor Activity Award by meeting the Cub Scout will receive the pocket flap award, which is to be shirt.
+Tiger, Wolf, Bear, and Webelos Scouts may earn the Cub Scout Outdoor Activity Award by meeting the following requirements and activities.
+The Cub Scout will receive the pocket flap award, which is to be worn on the right pocket flap of the uniform shirt.

 Requirements

 All Ranks

-Attend Cub Scout day camp or Cul Date completed b Scout/Webelos Scout resident camp.
+Attend Cub Scout day camp or Cub Scout/Webelos Scout resident camp.

-Additionally, complete the rank-specific c requirements as follows:
+Additionally, complete the rank-specific requirements as follows:

-Tiger Scouts: Complete the Backy listed below. yard Jungle adventure, and complete four of the outdoor activities
+Tiger Scouts: Complete the Backyard Jungle adventure, and complete four of the outdoor activities listed below.

-Date completed

-Wolf Scouts: Complete the Paws listed below. on the Path adventure, and complete five of the outdoor activities
+Wolf Scouts: Complete the Paws on the Path adventure, and complete five of the outdoor activities listed below.

-Date completed

-Bear Scouts: Complete the Bear Nisted below.
-Necessities adventure, and complete six of the outdoor activities
+Bear Scouts: Complete the Bear Necessities adventure, and complete six of the outdoor activities listed below.

-Date completed

-Webelos Scouts: Complete the Wactivities listed below. ebelos Walkabout adventure, and complete seven of the outdoor
+Webelos Scouts: Complete the Webelos Walkabout adventure, and complete seven of the outdoor activities listed below.

-Date completed